 We want to ensure that all customers and carers remain as safe as is possible during the ongoing COVID-19 outbreak and to do so, we have introduced some company-wide protocols and procedures across a number of areas.
 This includes guidance on what to do if a Carer or Care recipient is showing symptoms of COVID-19, help for carers needing COVID-19 testing and highlighting the importance as well as helping customers with contingency planning.

-In addition, we have strengthened communications to Carers and Customers, we have adapted our procedures for recruitment and training of carers to be in line with government recommendations for social distancing, introduced a COVID-19 module to our training and we have made improvements to our platform to make it easier for Health and Social care professionals in Local Authorities and the NHS to find and book available carers.
+In addition, we have strengthened communications to Carers and Customers, we have adapted our procedures for recruitment and training of carers to be in line with government recommendations for social distancing and we have made improvements to our platform to make it easier for Health and Social care professionals in Local Authorities and the NHS to find and book available carers.

 “Lottie and the TrustonTap team are always so supportive.
 The improvements to booking and assessing availability are a huge help.
 The emails with information about Covid and where to find support was also much appreciated.”

 What protocols is TrustonTap adopting to reduce the chance of infection?